Trail of Thorns

 I woke up with a nagging thought about the pending mountain pass – I didn’t really want to do the mountain – but pride was pulling at me.
 I decided I would put it aside and consider it during our hike down to Demre today.
 After all, maybe the easier descent would give me a better attitude.
 We only had a short 2 hours before we were to reach Demre (all downhill).

-We started off towards Myra and I felt good.
+We started off towards Myra, and I felt good.
 A woman motioned to us that we were going the wrong way as we walked past her little home that looked more like a shack than a home.
-The 4 of us thanked her and turned around to try to go find the last mark we had see and figure out where we went wrong (a common problem on this trail).
+The 4 of us thanked her and turned around to try to find the last mark we had seen and figure out where we had gone wrong (a common problem on this trail).

 We pretty quickly found the turn marking we missed.
 But we all stood there and stared at the way it directed us to go – we were baffled.
 There was no real apparent path, instead there was over-grown brush filled with thorns greeting us and my bare skin.
 Shit.
 This wasn’t going to be a fun, ‘easy’ descent at all.